Basics of File Transfer Protocol [FTP]

 - Restoring the content during emergency situations.

-It is highly recommended to have a FTP access with WordPress hosting company so that you can restore the site on emergency situations without relying on others.
+It is highly recommended to have a FTP access with WordPress hosting company so that you can backup and restore the site on emergency situations without relying on others.

 - FileZilla for Windows